d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-async.md

 # Asynchronous Successive Halving

-Our basic implementations of successive halving (SH) and Hyperband have a number of shortcomings, especially when it comes to tuning neural network models.
+Our basic implementations of SH and Hyperband have a number of shortcomings, especially when it comes to tuning deep neural networks.
 First, as in random search above, we would like to use parallel training, making efficient use of multiple cores or multiple GPUs.
-In other words, training jobs should be executed in parallel, and asynchronously.
+In other words, training jobs should be executed in parallel and asynchronously.

-Second, and more important, the algorithms developed above also synchronize their decision making.
+Second, and more importantly, the algorithms developed above synchronize their decision-making.
 Each rung has an a priori fixed number of slots.
 For example, the lowest rung in SH, at $r_{min}$, has size $N = \eta^K$.
 Now, *all* these slots have to be populated with trials trained for $r_{min}$ epochs, before *any* of them can continue towards the next rung.
 Do we really need to evaluate all $N$ trials before we can identify the best and the worst ones?

-At least for tuning of neural networks, synchronous SH and Hyperband can often be improved dramatically by adopting asynchronous decision making.
-This is done in *asynchronous successive halving (ASHA)* :cite:`li-arxiv18`.
-Roughly speaking, ASHA employs the same rung levels and the same rule to decide between stop and continue than synchronous SH, but the decision is made whenever a trial reaches a rung level, *based on the data available until then*.
+At least for tuning neural networks, synchronous SH and Hyperband can often be improved dramatically by adopting asynchronous decision making.
+This is done in *asynchronous successive halving* (ASHA) :cite:`li-arxiv18`.
+Roughly speaking, ASHA employs the same rung levels and the same rule to decide whether to stop or to continue as synchronous SH, but the decision is made whenever a trial reaches a rung level based on the data available until then.

 Our basic `Tuner` implementation neither caters for distributed scheduling, nor for stopping, pausing, or resuming trials.
 In this section, we will use